eXpandFramework/Reactive.XAF/src/Modules/MasterDetail/Readme.md

    ![image](https://user-images.githubusercontent.com/159464/55991766-b1005080-5cb3-11e9-9dc2-bee3dfb627ac.png)

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/MasterDetail)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.MasterDetail.MasterDetail).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples
 The module is integrated with the `ExcelImporter`, `XtraDashboard` modules.